jweber94/angular_todo_app/notes.md

       - Requirement: message is a variable (i.e. class member variable)
 + Decorator names are written with a capital letter in front of its name
 + If your typescript code (independend of angular) does not compile while you programmed your own decorator, you need to incomment the line "experimental-decorators" in the `tsconfig.json` file.
++ Borders of `<div>` tags could be used to generate borders around parts of a container div (like the top section of the todo list)